 Turn off all other notifications on your devices.

-Find a place and time to do it.
+Find a place and time to plan your day.
 Most productive people do it early in the morning.
-The reason is that, if you are a parent, your kids may probably be in bed.
+The reason is that, if you are a parent, your kids may probably still be in bed.
 Also, your phone cannot ring at that time because other people are either asleep or getting ready for their day too.

-The reality of life is that only a healthy person is able to help others.
+The reality of life is that only a healthy person can help others.

-Your health does not have to do with your physical body.
-It also deals with your mind, spirit and soul.
+Your health does not have to do only with your physical body.
+It also deals with your mind, spirit, and soul.

-Most productive people have a health coach who helps them or have a subscription to a gym.
+Most productive people have a health coach who helps them.
+They exercise on a regular basis.
 But, perhaps you cannot afford all of that.
 Guess what?
-You can do this at a lower cost.

-Or you can do it totally cost-free.
 I have personally used over time quite a few apps that help me exercise from my home.
-Sworkit is what I’m currently using.
-This is a paid application you can download on your devices.
-Another one I’ve used in the past is Runtastic.
+Sworkit is what I’ve used in the past.
+It is a paid application you can download on your devices.
+Another one I’ve also used is Runtastic.

 According to a Stanford research on the correlation between multitasking and performance.
-Mulitasking, based on the research, means putting your brain in trouble.
+Multitasking, based on the research, means putting your brain in trouble.

 Your day to be meaningful will be determined by accomplishing what matters most.

 Some people, instead of getting ready for tomorrow at the workplace, do it in the evening before bed.
-This applies to self employed or freelancers.
+It applies to self-employed or freelancers.